-2007 model Ranger COOL Hubs now have a 3 year "No Touch" warranty.
+2009 model Ranger COOL HUBS have a 3 year "No Touch" warranty.
 There is no required maintenance for three years from the original date of purchase.
-If for some unforeseen reason the hub develops an oil leak, it will be replaced free of charge.
-Please note that the color of the oil will change over time and does not indicate a problem that requires any action.
+If for some unforseen reason the hub develops an oil leak, it will be replaced under our limited warranty.
+Please note that the color of oil will change over time and does not indicate a problem that requires any action.